-Please check out Mighty John Marshall’s first novel STUNG!
-It’s now available on Kindle for just $1.99.
-From the Bangor Daily News…“Rock music plays in the background of “Stung!”
+Mighty John Marshall’s first novel is now available for download on Amazon for just $1.99.The Bangor Daily News writes…“Rock music plays in the background of “Stung!”
 But the novel itself is in part a love story, in part a coming-of-age tale, but like those written by his one-time employer, Stephen King, it’s largely a book of horror.
 “Stung!” is an enjoyable read.
 Mighty John Marshall has a vivid imagination and that’s reflected in this promising debut.”
-If you order the download on Kindle, or the paperback version in the lower right hand column on this page, we will send you the values for every Elvis and Beatles record (over 2,000 listings) Just let us know at email@example.com
+If you order the download on Amazon, or the paperback version in the lower right hand column on this page, we will send you the values for every Elvis and Beatles record (over 2,000 listings).
+Just let us know at email@example.com

 Tollie records is probably best known as the label that released the Beatles 45s “Love Me Do” and “Twist And Shout” in 1964.
 That same year they released the single “I’d Think It Over” by Sam Fletcher.
 The record is worth up to $450.00 today as it falls into the collectible category known as Northern Soul.
 But Tollie, trying to associate anything released on their label with the Beatles, issued a picture sleeve with copies sent to radio stations.
 And because the picture sleeve mentions the Beatles it can get you $250.00 by itself today.
 How did YOU find out about MoneyMusic.com?
 Radio?
 TV?
 Print?
 Email us at firstname.lastname@example.org and let us know.
 We’ll email you back with a list of 10 valuable records by Elvis and 10 valuable records by the Beatles.